 Lawton Academy was developed as a school for the gifted and talented.
 Because we take students as young as four years of age, and these students are not traditionally tested for giftedness, we do not require a “gifted” test for admission.
 The needs of all hard working, self-driven students will be met at this school.
 We do have certain “benchmarks” that must be attained for continuing education into the middle school and the high school, however.

 The secondary academic program leads students to an Oklahoma High School Diploma of Distinction.
 This requires that high school students complete four of each English credits, math, science, and social science.
 In addition, our high school students are required to have three units of the same foreign language and a writing/competitive speech class each year, and they are required to pass the state-mandated US Citizenship test.
+Senior must take the Senior Capstone Course: Business Communications and the Financial Math course.

 All secondary students attend six core classes and two elective classes per week, and they have extra learning opportunities on Fridays.
 Middle school schedules are fixed, with choices only within the electives.
 High school AP courses are offered in English Language and Composition, English Literature and Composition, Physics, American History, Calculus, and Computer Science thus far.